FabrizioMusacchio/omio/docs/source/overview.rst

 If you use OMIO in your research, please cite it as:

    Fabrizio Musacchio.
 (2025).
-OMIO: A Python library for unified I/O of multidimensional microscopy images.
-Zenodo.
+OMIO: A policy-driven Python library for reproducible microscopy image I/O. Zenodo.
    `https://doi.org/10.5281/zenodo.18030883 <https://doi.org/10.5281/zenodo.18030883>`_

 On Zenodo, you can select other citation formats as needed as well